huawuximen/bottos/README.md

 -  **Smart Contracts Domain**

-And you also have multiple services below which are dedicated designed for AI ecosystem
+And you also have multiple services below which are designed for AI ecosystem

 -  **Multi-Data Service**
 -  **Adaptive Distributed Storage**